akshit-dev101/Travel-Advisor-ReactApp/README.md

 This is an Travel advisor Website which lets you search and filter Restraunts, Hotels and Attractions ,
 Based upon your current location or Searched location.
-It also provides weather data of the selected loaction
+It also provides weather data of the selected location
 ## Technologies Used

 - [React.js](https://reactjs.org/)